adanieljohnson/SWP_student_writing_guide/000-preface.Rmd

 ## Who Are We? {-}
 This Guide was created as part of the __STEM Writing Project__ at Wake Forest University.
 We are STEM teachers and education researchers who want to make scientific writing a bigger part of students' training.
 Scientific writing assignments are hard to manage in large introductory classes, and hard to evaluate systematically.
 This Writing Guide is one of many tools we are developing to help STEM teachers solve this challenge.

-If you are interested in being a contributor, [contact us about access to our GitHub project space](http://github.com).
+If you are interested in being a contributor, [contact us about accessing our GitHub projects](https://github.com/adanieljohnson/stemwritingproject).

 ## Funding and Support {-}
-This project was funded in part by National Science Foundation grant #1712423: Improving Scientific Writing In Undergraduate STEM Classrooms - A Training Program for Students and GTAs Aided By Information Extraction Technology
+This project was funded in part by National Science Foundation grant #1712423: Improving Scientific Writing In Undergraduate STEM Classrooms - A Training Program for Students and GTAs Aided By Information Extraction Technology.